alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 ## Practice

 ### Exercise {initial-collapse-state="collapsed"}
 Complete the code below to make the program print `"Mary is 20 years old"` to standard output.
-Test your code in [Playground](https://play.kotlinlang.org).

 |---|---|
 ```kotlin